vjvardhan/finzly-api-developerportal/developer-portal/instant-payment.md

 ## How to initiate an instant payment

-You can initiate an instant payment using the simple instructions [defined below].
-Finzly has exposed a single payment API that supports the initiation of various types of payments [Domestic or International] using the speed preference.
-If a user would like to initiate an instant payment request, they can choose the speed name as [**Instant**], which is associated with the instant payment rail, then the payment hub system applies the smart-routing rules to process and settle the payment via FedNow or RTP payment network.
+You can initiate an instant payment using the simple instructions shown below.
+Finzly has exposed a single payment API that supports the initiation of various types of payments, both Domestic and International, using the speed preference.
+If a user would like to initiate an instant payment request, they can choose the speed name as "instant".
+The payment hub applies the smart-routing rules to process and instantly settle the payment via FedNow or RTP payment network.

-### **Scenario 1: Execute an instant payment request [Sender and Receiver already exist in the BankOS system]**
+### **Scenario 1: Execute an instant payment request [Sender and Receiver set up on Finzly]**

 [POST /payments/creditrequest](https://finzlyconnect-api-developer-portal.redoc.ly/openapi/paymentapi/operation/createCreditPayment/)